 In general, the SEC has broad authority under the Securities Exchange Act of 1934 to institute investigations, to seek injunctions, to seek monetary penalties, and to otherwise pursue enforcement actions for violations of Section 13(a), including a failure to file a Form 10-K or for the omission of necessary statements in a Form 10-K. Therefore, a violation under Section 404 of SOX or Section 13(a) of the Securities Exchange Act of 1934 could potentially subject an issuer to these same investigations and penalties.
-Section 404 of SOX is a relatively new legal requirement, and there is very little precedent establishing the consequences or appropriate response to a public company's failure to comply with Section 404.
-Accordingly, although we have discussed our Section 404 noncompliance with the SEC, we cannot predict what action, if any, the SEC may take against our company as a result of a failure to be compliant with our obligations under Section 404 of SOX or Section 13(a) of the Securities Exchange Act of 1934.
+Section 404 of SOX is a relatively new legal requirement, and there is very little precedent establishing the consequences or appropriate response to a public company's failure to comply with Section 404 of SOX or Section 13(a) of the Securities Exchange Act of SOX or Section 13(a) of the Securities Exchange Act of SOX or Section 13(a) of the Securities Exchange Act of SOX or Section 13(a) of the Securities Exchange Act of SOX or Section 13(a) of the Securities Exchange Act of SOX or Section 13(a) of the Securities Exchange Act of SOX or Section 13(a) of the Securities Exchange Act of SOX or Section 13(a) of the Securities Exchange Act of 1934.